sabiinsearch/learnings/README.md

 Include learning with videos, literature, and useful links in various fields

+## Display Battery % on 20.04 ubuntu
+   #### Single command to show battery percentage:

+   For those familiar with Linux commands, this can be done via a single command.

+   Press Ctrl+Alt+T to open terminal, copy the command (Ctrl+C) and paste (Ctrl+Shift+V) into terminal and hit run:

+      '''' gsettings set org.gnome.desktop.interface           show-battery-percentage true ''''

 ## Installing Node.js and npm in Ubuntu

 #### Step 1.
 Installing Node.js